microsoft/charticulator.com/_docs/02_user_interaction.md

 Charticulator suppors three coordinate systems: Cartesian, Polar, and Custom curve.
 Charticulator morphs mark shapes in the two non-Cartesian systems, and its morphing maintains a precise data binding because the morphing is performed in vector graphics.
 For example, a rectangle becomes a wedge shape in a polor coordinate system and a custom curve coordinate system. ({% include videocallout.html src="/videos/tutorials/tutorial1.mp4" timeRange="4.00,7.03" openTutorial="tutorial1" %})

 {% include image.html src="/images/docs/coordinate-systems.png" alt="Three Coordinate Systems" width="450px" center="true" %}

-<h2 id="data-driven-guides">Data-Driven Guides</h2>

-A <a href="http://ddg.namwkim.org/" target="_blank">data-driven guide</a> provides data-driven anchor points from data columns sharing the same numerical unit (e.g., min and max temperature values). ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="0.00,8.09" openTutorial="tutorial5" %}) It can be displayed as an axis, though to avoid duplicated axes, Charticulator shows only the first instance.
-Glyph elements can be snapped to these anchor points by adding layout constraints (e.g., placing the circle mark at the anchor point of the “Avg.
-Temperature” data column). ({% include videocallout.html src="/videos/tutorials/tutorial5.mp4" timeRange="35.07,45.09" openTutorial="tutorial5" %})

-A glyph can have multiple data-driven guides.
-For example, a diverging bar chart has the mark for one data column pointing right or up, and the mark for another data column pointing in the opposite direction (i.e., left or down, respectively).
-You can create a diverging bar chart by adding two data-driven guides, facing each other

-{% include image.html src="/images/docs/data-driven-guides.png" alt="Data-Driven Guides" width="450px" center="true" %}

-To learn more about data-driven guides, please refer to <a href="http://ddg.namwkim.org/" target="_blank">the work of Kim et al. (2016)</a>.

 <h2 id="text-formatting">Text Formatting</h2>